Fire Safety Tips for Your Business

 Reduce Fire Hazards

-• Limit the use of extension cords.
+• Avoid overloading circuits and limit the use of extension cords.

 Never Ignore a Fire Alarm